 Thus, for the tech-gamer segment, which is the largest within the total audience and therefore we could say the most "generalist", we discovered that these profiles would be the influencers with the greatest affinity for that group.

 When analyzing the fintech segment, we see that the influencers identified are closely linked to the world of technological businesses, CEOs and founders of technology companies.

-And for the members of the innovation-communication segment, the influencers are people with a more directorial profile in areas of innovation and communication, and they have a bold French character since 66% of the users that make up this segment are from France.
+For members of the innovation-communication segment, the influencers are people with a more directorial profile in areas of innovation and communication, and they have a bold French character since 66% of the users that make up this segment are from France.

-But ...
-What if we analyzed each of these segments?
+But... what if we analyzed each of these segments?
 We would identify new sub-segments, which would highlight new niche influencers even for these new groups.
 For example, when generating an audience intelligence report of the fintech segment, we have discovered a subsegment that we call IoT and AI (Internet of Things and Artificial Intelligence) whose main influencers are experts in the field.

 In short, segmenting your audience when you are looking for influencers allows you to:

 Enabling you to put your audience at the center of your strategy and reach them with the right message through the right influencers in the right media.